-The speed at which technology changes is absolutely amazing in that as soon as you buy something, the next faster, bigger model comes out.
-I think back to when I started my career and remember a workstation that I was using with a 200MHz processor and I was really thrilled when I got it bumped up to 64MB of ram.
-Now, although the hardware was changing at blazing speeds, you used to know you had a three to five year run with the operating system before you had to worry about upgrading and refreshing the operating systems.
-VMware has been changing the rules the last few years on major releases coming out, every two years.
+The speed that technology changes are absolutely amazing in that as soon as you buy something, the next faster, bigger model comes out.
+I think back to around when I started my career and remember a workstation that I was using with a 200MHz processor and I was really thrilled when I got it bumped up to 64MB of ram.
+Now although the hardware was changing at blazing speeds you used to know you had a three to five year run with the operating system before you had to worry about upgrading and refreshing the operating systems.
+VMware has been changing the rules the last few years on major releases coming around every two years.

 In part one I looked at the overall macro trends in the desktop virtualization market, now in part two I want to look at what to expect from key vendors and vendors: Microsoft, Citrix, VMware, and AppSense as well as product groups such as thing client and storage vendors.
 All with an eye to Desktop Virtualization in 2012.